Station Road on Market Day

 The Town Council offers grants and funding to organisations working in the town and provides a Citizens' Awards Scheme and Annual Garden Competition as well as taking the lead in organising the town's Annual Fayre Day.
 The Town Council also works closely with the Ashington Branch of the Royal British Legion in the organisation of Armed Forces and Remembrance Day events.
-Additionally the Town Council has organised a mix of music and arts performances which has seen notable performers visiting the town and this will be built upon in coming years.
+Additionally the Town Council has organised a mix of music and arts performances which has seen notable performers visiting the town.

 Local councils can also provide services either directly or in partnership with other bodies.
 Ashington Town Council is working closely with Northumberland County Council to improve service provision within the town which is bringing much needed change.

 Ashington Town Council is always keen to know what you think of services in the town and which services residents would like to see improved.
 As the Town Council develops plans for the future we will consult with residents via this website, noticeboards, newsletters, direct surveys, public meetings and other contact.